ikmb/esga/docs/recommendations.md

 However, if you are not getting satisfying results or find that no pre-existing model is likely appropriate for your genome of choice, you can enable an automatic training routine.
 This will use available proteome or transcriptome data to either refine an existing model (--aug_species) or built one from scratch
 (i.e. --aug_species does not yet exist).
 This is somewhat experimental and depends a lot on the quality of the input data.
-It also takes a fairly long time, especially from transcriptome data, as it needs to first re-construct gene models from the aligned transcriptome data, select all the models that are probably full length and finally use these gene structures to train Augustus.
+It also takes a fairly long time, especially from transcriptome data, as the process needs to first re-construct gene models from the aligned transcriptome data, select all the models that are probably full length and finally use these gene structures to train Augustus.

 ## Improving an initial gene build